sandervandevelde/grafana-influxdb-telegraf/readme.md

 The Kubectl yaml files are part of this repo.

-Note that Telegraf needs an InfluxDB API token.
+Notice that both Telegraf and Grafana need an InfluxDB API token to set up a connection.

 ## Grafana

-Steps to roll out Grafana as Kubernetes pod:
+Steps to roll out Grafana as a Kubernetes pod:

 ```
 sudo kubectl delete namespace nsgrafana